-UN, IMF, WTO, Other Organizations Raise Concern About New Domains14/12/2011 by Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.By Monika Ermert for Intellectual Property WatchThe United Nations, International Monetary Fund and over 20 other international organisations have expressed concerns over the opening up of the internet domain name system for new generic top level domains (gTLDs) like .nyc or .news.The letter [pdf] was filed into the record at a second hearing in the United States Congress on the start of the application program for the new names by the Internet Corporation for Assigned Names and Numbers (ICANN), a California-based non-profit organisation with technical oversight of the internet.
+UN, IMF, WTO, Other Organizations Raise Concern About New Domains14/12/2011 by Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.By Monika Ermert for Intellectual Property WatchThe United Nations, International Monetary Fund and over 20 other international organisations have expressed concerns over the opening up of the internet domain name system for new generic top level domains (gTLDs) like .nyc or .news.The letter [pdf] was filed into the record at a second hearing in the United States Congress on the start of the application program for the new names by the Internet Corporation for Assigned Names and Numbers (ICANN), a California-based non-profit organisation with technical oversight of the internet.
 According to a copy of the letter received by Intellectual Property Watch, UN and IMF lawyers wrote that “the IGO (intergovernmental organization) community concerns relate to the increased potential for the misleading registration and use of IGO names and acronyms in the domain name system under ICANN’s significant expansion plans.”At the hearing today of the House Energy & Commerce Subcommittee on Communications and Technology, several members of Congress urged ICANN again to delay the start of the application period on 12 January, or start with smaller batches of names.
 ICANN Vice President Kurt Pritz, meanwhile, said ICANN knew that it was done with the preparations because all the issues had been addressed over a period of seven years and now there was only a debate about nuances left.Organisations signing on include the UN World Intellectual Property Organization, UN International Telecommunication Union, World Trade Organization, Organization for Economic Cooperation and Development, the European Organization for Nuclear Research (birthplace of the World Wide Web), and the African Development Bank.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"UN, IMF, WTO, Other Organizations Raise Concern About New Domains" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.